turingschool/backend-curriculum-site/module2/lessons/intro_to_css.md

 ### Let's Play!

   - Clone down [this](https://github.com/turingschool-examples/html_css_playground) repo and:
+    1. Check out a branch `your_name_css_playground`
+    2. To open the static html file from your command line `open example.html`.
-    1. Link the stylesheet to the HTML page.
+    3. Link the stylesheet to the HTML page.
-    2. Make a GARBAGE UNICORN.
+    4. Change/Add information in the HTML file to be your own information.
+    5. Create a visually appealing navigation bar with links to the sections (`about-me`, `school`, `work`, you can also make your own)
+    6. Create a footer that stays at the bottom of the page with your email address.
+    7. HAVE FUN!